adl/hoaf/README.md

     Acceptance: 6 I(5) | (F(5)&F(4)&I(3)) | (F(5)&F(4)&F(3)&F(2)&I(1))

 Combinations `min odd` or `max even` are also possible.

+### Trivial acceptance conditions: `all` and `none`

+When `generalized-Büchi` or `Streett` are used with `0` acceptance sets, it degenerates to an automaton that accepts all recognized words:

+    acc-name: generalized-Buchi 0
+    Acceptance: 0 t

+or

+    acc-name: Streett 0
+    Acceptance: 0 t

+Such an all-accepting condition typically occur when translating safety formula, or when building monitors.
+In these specialized cases, it might not really make sense to name the acceptance `generalized-Buchi` or `generalized-Streett`.
+For this reason, we also support the name `all` as a synonym:

+    acc-name: all
+    Acceptance: 0 t

+Similarly, but less interestingly, `generalized-co-Buchi` and `Rabin` all degenerate to `f` when using 0 acceptance pairs, and this acceptance condition can also be called `none`.
+The following four acceptance specification are therefore equivalent and describe automata that will reject all words:

+    acc-name: generalized-co-Buchi 0
+    Acceptance: 0 f

+    acc-name: Rabin 0
+    Acceptance: 0 f

+    acc-name: generalized-Rabin 0
+    Acceptance: 0 f

+    acc-name: none
+    Acceptance: 0 f

 Body of the Automaton
 ---------------------